apache/druid/docs/querying/set-query-context.md

    ![Engine selection](../assets/set-query-context-select-engine.png)

 2. Enter the query you want to run.
+If you ingested the Wikipedia dataset from the [quickstart](../tutorials/index.md), you can use the following query:

+    ```sql
+    SELECT * FROM wikipedia WHERE user='BlueMoon2662'
+    ```

+   This is how it looks like in the web console:

    ![Adding query](../assets/set-query-context-insert-query.png)